-All children do help devise their personal support/behaviour log with their key worker giving them full inclusion in setting their consequences in order to support and educate their behaviour(s) that they may present ensuring they are supported to take ownership of their actions.
+All children do sit and devise their personal support logs with their key worker giving them full inclusion in setting their consequences for their behaviours that they may present all the while supporting them to take ownership of their behaviours.
 This includes both positive and negative behaviours as the children are fully included in setting rewards for positive behaviours.
-These areas are agreed by the child and keyworker as well as reward(s) for their achievements.
-This is an example of how the children are encouraged and supported in promoting positive and appropriate behaviour within the home.
+These areas are agreed by the children and keyworker as well as a reward for their achievement.
+This is just one of the ways children are encouraged to maintain positive and appropriate behaviour within the home.

-The children have an end of day meeting in order to organise the evening as to what is set out in each child's routine for that day we feel that this meeting is vitally important for both the children and staff, as it "brings us all together" to reflect on their day whether this be negative or positive, thus making plans for the evening ahead, and celebrating achievements and success.
+The children have an end of day meeting in order to organise the evening as to what is set out in each child's routine for that day we feel that this meeting is vitally important for both the children and staff, as it "brings us all together" to discuss any issues and or concerns, thus making plans for the evening ahead, and celebrating achievements and success.

-Warwick House set out a monthly children's meeting where all the children write their own agenda and attend, giving them the opportunity to put forward any idea's, requests, wishes or improvements for the home that they have, this meeting is chaired by the nominated child each month.
-Staff members also attend the children's meeting to help support them and work with them to answer any questions and are able to make any decisions to requests that are required and also resolve any issues they may have.
-The minutes are taken and recorded from this meeting detailing any actions to be completed, this is then taken to the care team meeting (that takes place no later than 2-3 days after the children's meeting, on a monthly basis also), where requests, ideas, wishes, improvements and issues are discussed and decisions made, this is then feedback to the children and documented with all the children's signatures.
+Morton Lea will set out a monthly children's discussions where all the children write their own agenda and attend, giving them the opportunity to put forward idea's and requests or any issues that they have, this meeting is chaired by the nominated child.
+Staff members also attend the children's meeting to help support the children and work with them to answer any questions and or resolve any issues they may have.
+The minutes are taken and recorded from this meeting detailing any actions to be completed, this is then taken to the care team meeting (that takes place no later than 3 days after the children's meeting, on a monthly basis also), where requests, ideas and any issues are discussed and decisions made, this is then feedback to the children and documented with all the children's signatures.

-At Warwick House, great importance is placed on the involvement of the children in their placement planning, review process, key working and we believe that it is paramount that the children are completely involved with their care, and in the decisions that are made with them or about them, our approach being "if it is about me, don't do it without me".
-We will develop an Internal Placement Plan for each child in our care, which will mean the involvement of both the staff team, and the child.
-It also enables them to identify the areas for themselves where they have made progress, or the areas that require that extra little bit of support.
+At Morton Lea, great importance is placed on the involvement of the children in their placement planning, review process, key working.
+We believe that it is paramount that the children get involved with their care, and in the decisions that are made with them or about them, as "if it is about me, don't do it without me".
+We will develop an Internal Placement Plan for each child in our care, which will mean the involvement of both the staff team, and the child concerned.
+It also enables them to identify the areas for themselves that they have made progress in or the areas require that extra little bit of support.
 This is evaluated monthly with the child.